 Get in touch with the Civic and Community Engagement Team at email@example.com.
 We’d be delighted to set up a short meeting to discuss any aspect of the recruitment process.

-Advertise your opportunities to UWE Bristol students
+Advertise your volunteering opportunities to UWE Bristol students

 - reach your target audience